Belton ISD is a fast-growth school district. What does that mean?

 The new high school is being designed with space for 2,500 students.

-If voters approve the bond package, the high school would open in the fall of 2020 with students in grades nine and 10, and another grade would be added in each of the next two years.
-The first senior class would graduate from the school in 2023.
+The high school will open in the fall of 2020 with students in grades nine and 10, and another grade will be added in each of the next two years.
+The first senior class will graduate from the school in 2023.

 While the number of students attending the school will be determined by its attendance boundaries, it’s likely to have 900-1,000 students when it opens in 2020 and could grow to about 1,900 students by 2023.
 Based on current cutoff numbers and formulas, it seems likely that the school will be in either UIL Class 4A or Class 5A when it opens.

 Belton High School is expected to remain in Class 6A.

 What programs will the new high school offer?